How to: Improve Diversity at your Business

-Some companies would suggest this is can become a vicious cycle- if you’re not an especially diverse team to begin with, how do you go about fostering a reputation that will make you more diverse?
+Some businesses would suggest this is can become a vicious cycle- if you’re not an especially diverse team, to begin with, how do you go about fostering a reputation that will make you more diverse?

 There are numerous charities and companies devoted to specific issues of inclusion in the workplace.
 They’re not too difficult to find and get in contact with for support, advice, and potential contacts.
 Here’s a list of only a few of them- focused on tech.

 Attend industry events concerned with diversity.
 Get involved with local schools, colleges or university societies and courses.
 Be an industry leader in this regard, and your reputation will improve.

 Don’t wait for marginalised groups to come to you.
 Create a place that is welcoming to them from the outset, and show you’re sincerely trying to improve.

 Hiring managers are starting to learn that a person’s background doesn’t really say much about what kind of hire they’ll be.
 Education, experiences, even work history aren’t the be-all and end-all of a candidate.
 More important is their skillset.